 Residential Air-Cleaning Devices

 Indoor air pollutants are unwanted, sometimes harmful materials in the air.
 They range from dusts to chemicals to radon.
-Air cleaners are devices that attempt to remove such pollutants from the indoor air you breathe.
+Air cleaners are devices that attempt to remove such pollutants from the indoor air or AC repair Elgin you breathe.

 The typical furnace filter installed in the ductwork of most home heating and/or air-conditioning systems is a simple air cleaner.
 This basic filtering system may be upgraded by using another filter to trap additional pollutants or by adding additional air-cleaning devices.
 An alternative to upgrading the induct air cleaning system is using individual room, portable air cleaners.
 Air cleaners generally rely on filtration, or the attraction of charged particles to the air cleaning device itself or to surfaces within the home, for the removal of pollutants.
 The use of “air cleaning” to remove pollutants from the air in residences is in its infancy; this publication presents the current state of knowledge.